MathiasEskildsen/ONT-AmpSeq/README.md

 * `evalue`: E-value cutoff for BLAST.
 Defaultvalue = 1e-10.
 See [databases](#blast-database).
 * `length_lower_limit`: Lower threshold length for filtering of amplicons.
 Default = 1200 bp.
 The amplicon filtering length should be adjusted, depending on the individual amplicon length for the given dataset.
 See [stats script](#stats-script-nanoplotsh) for a guide to setting an appropriate length treshold using the script `ONT-AmpSeq/workflow/scripts/nanoplot.sh`.
 * `length_upper_limit`: Upper threshold length for filtering of amplicons.
 Default = 1600 bp.
 The amplicon filtering length should be changed, depending on the individual amplicon length for the given dataset.
 See [stats script](#stats-script-nanoplotsh) for a guide to setting an appropriate length treshold using the script `ONT-AmpSeq/workflow/scripts/nanoplot.sh`.
 * `quality_cut_off`: Phred-quality score threshold (Q-score).
-Default = 23.
+Default = 20.
 To select an appropriate Q-score for a dataset, see [stats script](#stats-script-nanoplotsh) for a detailed guide for choosing appropriate Q-score and its effects.
 * `max_threads`: Maximum number of threads that can be used for any given rule.
-* `include_blast_output`: Default = True.
+* `include_blast_output`: Default = True (case-sensitive).
 If True, ONT-AmpSeq will annotate the final OTU-table using the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) algorithm and a BlASTn formatted database.
-* `include_sintax_output`: Default = True.
+* `include_sintax_output`: Default = True (case-sensitive).
 If True, ONT-AmpSeq will annotate the final OTU-table using the SINTAX algorithm and a [SINTAX formatted database](https://drive5.com/usearch/manual/sintax_algo.html).

 The workflow configurations can also be changed directly via the command line.
 When specifying the configuration parameters through the command line, default values will be used unless otherwise specified.
 To specify changed values for the configuration through the command line, use the following structure:
 ```